 Recent Student Publications

-Green, S. N., Howard, G. J., Stark, H. P., Traylor, H., & Smith, R. W. (in press).
+Green, S. N., Howard, G. J., Stark, H. P., Traylor, H., & Smith, R. W. (2023).
 The impact of mega-threats and political ideology on African American employees.
 In E. King, Q. Roberson, & M. Hebl (Eds.), Research on Social Issues in Management (Volume 3): The Future of Diversity and Inclusion.
 Information Age Publishing.

-Howard, G. J., Green, S. N., Traylor, H., Stark, H. P., & Smith, R. W. (in press).
+Howard, G. J., Green, S. N., Traylor, H., Stark, H. P., & Smith, R. W. (2023).
 The Composition of Multidisciplinary Theories to Achieve Organizational Equity and Inclusion.
 In E. King, Q. Roberson, & M. Hebl (Eds.), Research on Social Issues in Management (Volume 3): The Future of Diversity and Inclusion.
 Information Age Publishing.

 Howard, G. J., Green, S. N., Stark, H. P., & Traylor, H. D. (2021).
 Dual-earner couples during the pandemic: Spillover and crossover.
 Industrial and Organizational Psychology, 14(1-2), 251-253.